What is the Best Working Dog Food in Australia?

 Meat and meat fats should always make up the bulk of a working dog’s diet, but there are other inclusions found in some working dog formulas which will really benefit their health and wellbeing.
 Look for ingredients rich in omega fatty acids which serve to aid joint health (as well as organ health and a healthy skin and coat).
 Good quality oils such as coconut oil, oily fish, or glucosamine and chondroitin inclusions will help in this respect.

 A decent working dog formula will likely contain trace inclusions which we know to be beneficial for humans.
 Often these are included in a very small amount with questionable benefit, but are often a sign of a better quality food.
 These may be fruit or vegetable inclusions such as blueberries or kale, or natural preservatives such as rosemary as opposed to ambiguous “antioxidants” or preservatives.

 What are the best Working Dog foods in Australia?

 It’s worth noting this page only focuses on dry foods which specifically target Working Dogs.
 Foods on our best rated dry dog food list will also likely serve your working dog very well and shouldn’t be discounted, as will a number of wet, barf, or raw meat/raw meaty bone diets.

 Our recommended Working Dog foods in Australia are (in no particular order):

 We attempt to keep all our reviews current, but the following list is all working dog foods we have reviewed.
 If there are any brands missing from the list be sure to send us a message – the best way is via our Facebook group.

-We hope our Best Working Dog Food in Australia has been of use, and leads to excellent health, wellbeing, and effectiveness of your working dogs.
+We hope our guide to the best working dog foods in Australia has been of use, and leads to excellent health, wellbeing, and effectiveness of your working dogs!